 Learn Technical Analysis

-Anyone can learn technical analysis to improve their investing and trading results.
+Anyone can learn technical analysis and improve their investing and trading results!
 Technical analysis can be as easy or difficult as you want it to be.
 It depends upon the technical analysis methods you want to focus on at first.
 Some methods require more time and practice to be consistent with results.